 What a great meal this would be for a casual gathering with friends this weekend!
 Do it!

-Though not a super authentic version, this Sardinian Pasta Recipe does embody some wonderful Italian flavors, it includes tasty, salty sardines and is named after the Island of Sardinia.
+Though not an authentic version, this Sardinian Pasta recipe embodies some wonderful Italian flavors, it includes tasty sardines.

 - 8 ounces Pappardelle pasta